THOMASELOVE/431-quizzes-2023/quiz1/README.md

 ## Instructions

-Instructions will be posted here.
+Complete Instructions (including all of the questions for the Quiz) will be linked here on Thursday 2023-10-05 by 5 PM.

+- I will share a **draft** of the Instructions for Quiz 1 (no questions, just the general instructions) here by Tuesday 2023-10-03 at noon.

 ## Data

-Data sets will be described and linked here.
+Data sets I will provide for Quiz 1 will be listed and linked here.

 ## Google Form Answer Sheet